kosmonavtika/zenit/README.md

 1. Find how to add new fonts
 2. Figure out how to add browser to main menu
-3. Add crontab based HTTPS sync
+3. Add crontab based Git or HTTPS sync

 ## Notes